ianstormtaylor/slate/docs/reference/models/state.md

 A `State` is the top-level representation of data in Slate, containing both a [`Document`](./document.md) and a [`Selection`](./selection.md).
 It's what you need to paste into the Slate [`<Editor>`](../components/editor.md) to render something onto the page.

-All transforms to the document and selection are also performed through the state object, so that they can stay in sync, and be propagated to its internal history of undo/redo state.
+All changes to the document and selection are also performed through the state object, so that they can stay in sync, and be propagated to its internal history of undo/redo state.

-For convenience, in addition to transforms, many of the [`Selection`](./selection.md) and [`Document`](./document.md) properties are exposed as proxies on the `State` object.
+For convenience, in addition to changes, many of the [`Selection`](./selection.md) and [`Document`](./document.md) properties are exposed as proxies on the `State` object.

 - [Properties](#properties)
   - [`document`](#document)